 Add Garlands to Your Chairs

-Again, it's important to mark your location.
-Be inspired by this couple's chairs, which were set apart with garlands of ranunculus and white roses.
+It's important to mark your location, so be inspired by these chairs, which were set apart with garlands of ranunculus and white roses.